How To Clear Cache On Android: The #1 Quickest Method

 - Clearing App Caches Individually On Android

-As mentioned, you can also just clear the cache from a single app on your Android device, like a game or a web browser.
+As mentioned, you can also just clear the cache from a single app on your Android phone, like a game or a web browser.
 To do this follow these steps:

 - Open the Settings app.